timgit/pg-boss/docs/configuration.md

 * **db** - object

     Passing an object named db allows you "bring your own database connection".
     Setting this option ignores all of the above settings.
-The interface required for db:
+The interface required for db is a single function called `executeSql` that accepts a SQL string and an optional array of parameters.
+This should return a promise that resolves an object just like the pg module: a `rows` array with results and `rowCount` property that contains affected records after an update operation.

     ```js
     {
-      // resolves Promise with an object with an array called rows
+      // resolves Promise
       executeSql(text, [values])
     }
     ```